-Thursday, May 4, 2023, at 11:00 a.m.
-(Eastern Time) Toronto Region Board of Trade Kitchener & Oakville Rooms, 3rd Floor 100 Queens Quay East, Toronto, Ontario
+Tuesday, June 4, 2024, at 1:30 p.m.
+(Eastern Time) Toronto Region Board of Trade 3rd Floor, The Quay 100 Queens Quay East, Toronto, Ontario

 This notice of meeting and management information circular (the Information Circular) describes the business to be conducted at the Meeting and provides information on executive compensation and corporate governance matters.